Transitional Studies Program

 High School Equivalency (HSE) Preparation

-HSE test is accepted as a valid means of awarding a high school diploma.
+The HSE test is accepted as a valid means of awarding a high school diploma.
 Most employers and training programs accept HSE in the same manner as traditional high school diplomas.
 In addition, students may enroll in any community college program with the HSE diploma.
 Universities will accept HSE graduates after they meet other admission requirements.
-Students usually complete their first two years at a community and then transfer to a four-year school.
-Certain branches of the military will also accept HSE graduates while some branches may have additional requirements.
+Students usually complete their first two years at a community college and then transfer to a four-year school.
+Certain branches of the military will also accept HSE graduates, while some branches may have additional requirements.

 Adults who have not completed high school may take the HSE test at SCC.